polkadot-fellows/Evaluations/0000-evidence-template.md

 ## Evidence
 *Explain why your contributions in relation to the Polkadot SDK are worthy of retention/promotion.
-Refer to the terms of the [Manifesto](https://github.com/polkadot-fellows/manifesto/blob/main/manifesto.pdf) and provide links to relevant content (i.e code, articles, media, etc.) to show that you are meeting all the requirements.*
+Refer to the terms in Section 6 of the [Manifesto](https://github.com/polkadot-fellows/manifesto/blob/main/manifesto.pdf) and provide links to relevant content (i.e code, articles, media, etc.) to show that you are meeting all the requirements.*